getzola/zola/docs/content/documentation/templates/pages-sections.md

 ## Section variables
-By default, Zola will try to load `templates/index.html` for `content/_index.md` and `templates/section.html` for others `_index.md` files.
-If there isn't one, it will render the built-in template: a blank page.
+By default, Zola will try to load `templates/index.html` for `content/_index.md` and `templates/section.html` for other `_index.md` files.
+If there isn't one, it will render the built-in template (a blank page).

 Whichever template you decide to render, you will get a `section` variable in your template with the following fields: